-1. The original use of a place is generally the most appropriate use.
+15 Adaptive re-use of a heritage item 1.
+The original use of a place is generally the most appropriate use.
 Council recognises however that circumstances do not always allow this to be the case.
 This DCP therefore supports compatible and sympathetic adaptive re-use of heritage items.
-Adaptive reuse involves the conversion of a building to a use that is different from its previous or original use

-The original use of the Denmark Hotel is for the purpose of a Hotel or Licenced Premise,

-The proposal seeks consent for the adaptive reuse of the heritage item.
+Adaptive re- use involves the conversion of a building to a use that is different from its previous or original use The original use of the Denmark Hotel is for the purpose of a Hotel or Licenced Premise, however the site was used for a mix of residential purposes between the early 1900's and 1980's.
+It has remained vacant since the 1980's.
+The original use is unlikely to be supported at the site due to the access and car parking arrangements.
+The proposed use is considered to be compatible and sympathetic with the heritage item, and is supported by Councils Heritage Officers.
+Yes 2.
+Heritage items that remain vacant or underutilised over a period can rapidly fall into a state of disrepair.
+Adaptive re- use of a heritage item is by far more preferable than demolition or removal of a heritage building in a poor dilapidated condition The proposal seeks consent for the adaptive reuse of the heritage item.
 The Denmark Hotel has been vacant for an extended prior of time and fallen into disrepair.
-The subject proposal seeks to preserve the item through its adaptive reuse for the purpose of multi dwelling housing.

-2. Heritage items that remain vacant or underutilised over a period can rapidly fall into a state of disrepair.
-Adaptive reuse of a heritage item is by far more preferable than demolition or removal of a heritage building in a poor dilapidated condition

-15.2 Development controls

-1. A Conservation Management Plan will generally be required by Council for any adaptive re-use proposal.
-The significance of the use of the building should be fully explored by the Conservation Management Plan and will conserve the item.

-The HIS demonstrates that the proposed use is consistent with the heritage significance been requested by Councils Heritage Officers in this instance.
-A Heritage Impact Statement has been prepared and is supported by

-A Conservation Management Plan has not

-Council.

-2. The HIS or CMP must clearly demonstrate that the new use is consistence with the heritage conservation significance and policy for the place.

-A number of conditions have been recommended by Councils Heritage Officer and are provided within Attachment 5.

-3. In the event that Council supports application, appropriate the conditions of consent may be imposed requiring the completion of all necessary conservation works as identified in the Conservation Management Plan, prior to the occupation of the heritage building for the approved use or within a set timeframe as determined by Council.

-17 Gardens, landscaping and fencing
+The subject proposal seeks to preserve the item through its adaptive reuse for the purpose of a residential flat building.
+Yes 15.2 Development controls A Conservation Management Plan will generally be required by Council for any adaptive re-use proposal.
+The significance of the use of the building should be fully explored by the Conservation Management Plan A Conservation Management Plan has been prepared and is supported by Council.
+Yes 2.
+The HIS or CMP must clearly demonstrate that the new use is consistence with the heritage significance and conservation policy for the place.
+The HIS and CMP demonstrates that the proposed use is consistent with the heritage significance and will conserve the item.
+Yes 3.
+In the event that Council supports the application, appropriate conditions of consent may be imposed requiring the completion of all necessary conservation works as identified in the Conservation Management Plan, prior to the occupation of the heritage building for the approved use or within a set timeframe as determined by Council.
+A number of conditions have been recommended by Councils Heritage Officer and are provided within Attachment x.
+Yes 17 Gardens, landscaping and fencing